Jayachandran20/cover-page-design/README.md

 ![Screenshot from 2023-01-24 21-10-37](https://user-images.githubusercontent.com/118447015/214339356-4fde7c68-4bbf-46cd-be84-37cd5a36bf98.png)

+## Validation:
+![outpu][/image/bookcover.png]
 ## Result:

- The a book cover is created in website.
+Thus a website to display the cover page design of a book was successfully created.